-- Any project that evolves over time or does not have clear scope and requirements at the beginning.
+Any project that evolves or does not have clear scope and requirements at the start

-- Projects that have a lot of interdependent tasks, where the team needs to work closely together and frequently communicate to ensure success.
+Projects with many interdependent tasks, where the team needs to work closely and frequently communicate to ensure success

-Here are the 5 largest benefits of adopting an Agile method:
+Here are the five largest benefits of adopting an Agile method:

 Continuous customer contact

-Traditional project management methods generally only had the project team in touch with the customer at the beginning and end of the project.
-Which meant that if customer requirements or expectations were not properly captured in the beginning, or changed over time, the project team had no idea until it was too late.
+Traditional project management methods generally only had the project team in touch with the customer at the start and end of the project.
+If customer requirements or expectations were not captured correctly in the beginning or changed over time, the project team had no idea until it was too late.
 With Agile, there’s ongoing contact throughout the entire process and iterative deliveries to ensure your team is on track, so the end product will be exactly what the customer wants.

 The ability to adapt